tsaisunghao/Where-have-you-been-iphone-/README.md

 # Where have you been (iphone)
-Simplify version of Facebook tagging
+Simplify version of Facebook tagging.

 you will need: